Logo ladylesliebelize.com

 16 MIN

-Most dental plans impose 6-12 month waiting periods for dentures, but several options provide immediate coverage.
-Discount dental plans, certain Medicare Advantage policies, and Medicaid offer paths to denture coverage without delays, though each comes with specific trade-offs in cost and benefits
+Many dental insurance plans impose 6-12 month waiting periods for root canals, but several options provide immediate coverage.
+Employer group plans, select individual policies, and Medicaid programs offer no-wait access to endodontic treatment, though each comes with specific trade-offs in cost and coverage

 Read more